-Release under investigation
+Release under investigation and pre-charge bail

-Release under investigation (RUI) is used by the police instead of bail – but unlike bail it has no time limits or conditions.
-This can leave the accused and victims in limbo with no updates on their case for an unlimited time.
+Release under investigation (RUI) is used by the police instead of bail – but unlike pre-charge bail it has no time limits or conditions.
+This can leave the accused and alleged victims in limbo with no updates on their case for an unlimited time.

 An individual was arrested for rape and placed under bail.
-He was accused of a further sexual offence against the same complainant, but was then then released under investigation under the original rape accusation due to bail not being extended.
+He was accused of a further sexual offence against the same complainant, but was then then released under investigation for the original rape accusation due to bail not being extended.
 This meant he was released with no conditions.

 The Police, Crime, Sentencing and Courts Bill makes a number of changes to pre-charge bail and the use of RUI, including: